ReiKurti/SyNFO/README.md

 * Processor Model Name
 * Video Card name and Driver version
 * Audio, Keyboard, Mouse and Monitor model

+####New Features
+* Once exiting the program the recovered data will be saved in the Desktop in a folder called SyNFO OUTPUT
+* Sound reproduction at start and exiting of the program

 ###IMPORTANT - Tested only on windows 7